 01 of 10

-The City Circle Tram is more a way to travel to a number of central Melbourne's sightseeing attractions for free.
-It provides a "hop-on-hop-off" service to places like Federation Square, Old Treasury Building, Parliament House and Princess Theatre.
-You'll be treated to a running commentary, too, as you pass or stop at places of historical, cultural or architectural significance.
-The tram is joined by the Melbourne City Tourist Shuttle, a free hop-on-hop-off shuttle bus service on another Melbourne city circuit.
+The City Circle Tram provides free transportation between many of central Melbourne's sightseeing attractions.
+The "hop-on, hop-off" service to places such as Federation Square, the Old Treasury Building, Parliament House, and Princess Theatre includes knowledgeable commentary as you pass or stop at places of historical, cultural, or architectural significance.
+It links with the Melbourne City Tourist Shuttle, a free hop-on, hop-off shuttle bus service that runs on another Melbourne city circuit.

 02 of 10